Orchid mycorrhiza: Fungal pelotons and orchid root cortex

 Shortly after the fungus enters an orchid, the fungus produces intracellular hyphal coils called pelotons in the embryos of developing seedlings and the roots of adult plants.
 The formation of pelotons in root cortical cells is a defining anatomical structure in orchid mycorrhiza that differentiate it from other forms of fungi.
-The pelotons can range in size and in the arraignment and density packaging of their hyphae.
+The pelotons can range in size and in the arrangement and density packaging of their hyphae.
 Pelotons are separated from the orchid's cytoplasm by an interfacial matrix and the orchid's plasma membrane.
 The material that makes up the interfacial matrix can differ depending on the orchid mychorrizal stage of interaction.
 Orchid cells with degenerating pelotons lack starch grains, whereas the newly invaded orchid cells contain large starch grains, suggesting the hydrolysis of starch resulting from the fungal colonization.
 There is an enlargement of the nucleus in infected orchid cortical cells and in non-infected cortical cells near an infected area as a result of increased DNA content.
 The increased DNA content has been correlated with the differentiation of parenchymal cells suggesting its role in orchid growth.
 As pelotons of live fungal hyphae age and are eventually disintegrated, or lysed, they appear as brown or yellow clumps in the orchid cells.
 The disintegrated pelotons are an area of considerable interest in current research.
 The disintegrated pelotons first experience a collapse where orchid microtubules surround the pelotons, which may be the mechanism behind the peloton collapse by producing physiological and structural changes of the hyphae.
 The cortical cells of older roots tend to have more lysed pelotons than young pelotons.
 Although pelotons are lysed, new pelotons continue to be formed, which indicates a high amount of new hyphal activity.